platformsh/platformsh-docs/sites/platform/src/security/web-application-firewall/waf.md

 When the frontend and backend servers don’t agree on which header they should interpret as the end of a request, attackers can smuggle requests.
-If a malicious request is mistakenly included in a legitimate request, the attacker can bypass the app’s security methods and access sensitive information.
+If a malicious request is mistakenly parsed along with a legitimate request, the attacker can bypass the app’s security methods and access sensitive information.

 The WAF detects and blocks requests that contain [both the `Content-Length` and `Transfer-Encoding` headers](#content-length-and-transfer-encoding-headers-together).